18 Nov A Practical Guide On How To Lead Worship – A Practical Guide

 Personal interaction is often overlooked or avoided because the other methods are faster but often do not provide clarity or leave questions unanswered.
 As shared initially, there is no defined or definite outlined method, but the utilization of personal interaction and other methods are cohesive ways to coordinate and communicate with all persons involved in the corporate worship gathering.

 Practice and Preparation

-It depends on the individual leader and his or her team as to what schedule is most suitable.
+It depends on the individual worship leader and a team that they are leading as to what schedule is most suitable for them.

 However, there are some common elements that we will all use, such as: